 Almost every business has a blog these days.
-Marketing websites rave about how important it is to consistently engage your readers through blogging.
-There’s no doubt that blogs provide value and should be a priority for most businesses, especially internet-based businesses.
-However, it’s not necessary for EVERY business to have its own blog right away.
-In this article, I’ll attempt to answer the question many business owners have asked: “Do I need to have a blog?”
+Marketing websites rave about how important it is to engage your readers through blogging consistently.
+Undoubtedly, blogs provide value and should be a priority for most businesses, primarily internet-based businesses.
+However, EVERY business doesn’t need to have its own blog right away.
+In this article, I’ll attempt to answer many business owners’ questions: “Do I need to have a blog?”

 Where Did the Term ‘blog’ Come From?

 It’s generally recognized that the first blog was created in 1994, though it wasn’t called a “blog” at that time.
-Many of the early bloggers started their blog as a personal creative outlet or online journal.
+Many of the early bloggers started their blogs as a personal creative outlets or online journals.
 Not as a way to make money or a career.
-In 1997, the term “weblog” was coined, and in 1999 it was truncated to the term ‘blog’.
+1997 the term “weblog” was coined, and in 1999 it was truncated to the term ‘blog.’
 Then Blogger released the first popular free blog creation service.

 The early 2000s were a period of rapid growth in blogging.
-In 2003, WordPress was released and many bloggers switched over from other web platforms.
-If you’re interested in learning more about the History of WordPress, the most popular web platform in the world, check my article here.
+2003 WordPress was released, and many bloggers switched over from other web platforms.
+If you’re interested in learning more about the History of WordPress, the most popular web platform in the world, check out my article here.

-Fast forward 25 years later and blogs have become a common part of our culture.
-Many people read blogs on a daily basis.
+Fast forward 25 years later, and blogs have become a standard part of our culture.
+Many people read blogs daily.
 There are blogs on nearly every topic of interest – the news, politics, business, sports, entertainment, art, and more.

 But do you need one for YOUR business?